 I am married to Adam James, who is from Pinehurst.
 I have one son, Chris Dunn, a retired US Army Ranger, a granddaughter Erica Dunn Greene, who is married to James Greene, and a step-great granddaughter, Angelica James.

-I own the Biscuit King restaurants in Lexington, and employ approximately 85 employees.
-I started my businesses on Talbert Street and have expanded to four locations.
-I have many loyal employees that have been with me for over 25 years.
+I have been a businesswoman for 38 years and founder of Biscuit King Restaurants.
+I started Biscuit King on Talbert Street in Lexington and expanded to four locations employing approximately 85 employees.
 I know the difficulties business operators experience and what it takes to make a payroll on Friday.
 I know how to create jobs and will use that experience as your State Senator.

 I am an active member of Macedonia United Methodist Church in Southmont and serve on the Finance Committee.
 I have volunteered many hours to my community and church.